Significant proposed policies and policy revisions are published here, in draft form, for campus comment, as part of

 Return to Work Policy.
 This policy is reviewed periodically.

 Ideas for New Policies or Significant Revisions

 This is a non-exhaustive list of new policies that are being drafted, considered, or planned.
 They may or may not come into being.
-If you have questions or suggestions about these policies, please contact the Office of Compliance & Policy.
+If you have questions or suggestions about these policies, please contact the Office of Compliance & Equity.